-Rustic wood for Horace, North Dakota is a term that can apply to either the condition of the wood or the way the wood has been prepared for use.
+Rustic wood for Fargo, North Dakota is a term that can apply to either the condition of the wood or the way the wood has been prepared for use.
 Rustic wood can be harvested from old buildings and other structures such as fences or it can be manufactured using techniques that create a rusticated surface with unique characteristics.

-Horace, North Dakota rustic wood is ideal for use where an antique, worn look is desired to create an “authentic”, unique atmosphere.
+Fargo, North Dakota rustic wood is ideal for use where an antique, worn look is desired to create an “authentic”, unique atmosphere.
 This style of lumber can feature:

 - Faded appearance from exposure to weather